Our

 Grants

 The Otsego Community Foundation manages over 90 charitable funds established by generous individuals, businesses and families that want to give back to Otsego County.
 From each fund, grants are distributed back to the community based on the charitable intention of the fund.
 Some funds are designated for a specific cause or organization such as the Otsego County Historical Society or Little League, others known as Field of Interest Funds, target a specific area of the community such as youth, educators, homelessness or cancer.
-The Community Fund and the Dr. Patrick J. McNamara Fund are undesignated funds designed to support multiple local charities.
+Funds for the Community are undesignated funds designed to support multiple local charities.
 In order to effectively distribute grants from field of interest funds and undesignated funds an application is required.
 See community grant program to learn more.

 Community Grant Program